-Two (2) references are required to complete your application.
+Two (2) academic references are required.
 References will be asked to complete an online reference form.
 No hard copy letters of reference or documents will be accepted.

 Please see the Faculty of Graduate Studies' advice on finding references for your application.

 Statement of Intent and Admission Portfolio

 Applicants must submit a written statement of intent and are encouraged to submit an admission portfolio as part of the application to the PhD in Educational Research program.

 Hard copy statements of intent and admission portfolio components will not be accepted.
 Please ensure that you are using the online application system to submit these documents.